dwp/acm-pca-cert-generator/README.md

 ## Cleaning outputs locally

-Running the following will remove all the local files created by tox, incase you need to tidy up:
+Running the following will remove all the local files created by tox, in case you need to tidy up:

 ```
 rm -rf build dist .tox